geocarlos/item-catalog/README.md

 - SQLAlchemy
 - oauth2client

 oauth2client is implemented for Google and Facebook.
 That requires credentials configuration on Google and Facebook.
 For local development, Facebook must be provided with a domain name other than "localhost" (please refer to the ending of the "app.py" file).
-Facebook also requires https and the IP of your server (your public IP) must be entered in the app basic settings on Facebook.
+Facebook also requires https and the IP of your server (your public IP) must be entered in the app advanced settings on Facebook.

 If you are using a virtual machine with Vagrant to run the application, the configuration for making 127.0.0.1 show another domain name other than 'localhost' must be in your host machine.